 Halloween MAINia in La Grange from 11am-3pm on October 28th.
 We will have booths with activities and the Candy Swap Shop for children who need to can swap out their candy for other treats.

 Halloween Kids Cruise – Belle of Louisville, October 29th.
 This spooky (not scary!) family cruise departs at 1 P.M. and returns at 3 P.M.
 Halloween costumes and period apparel are encouraged for this Halloween cruise, but not required.

 Check out The Boneyard KY – It’s in the Camden Manor neighborhood of Crestwood (5305 Old Herring Place) and bigger and better than ever!
 The yard display will be up with an all new light show and we will be doing the indoor walk through haunted house as well.
 As always it’s FREE and great for all ages.
-(Dates to be announced)
+Saturday, October 21st & 28th and Tuesday, October 31st.